A Guide to Sleep Testing

 Written tests have been developed to predict the probability of sleep-related disorders, and in some cases they are required by insurance companies as a requisite to determine that more testing is needed.
 You may be wondering, just how accurate are these preliminary written sleep questionnaires?
 A study published in the Journal of Clinical Sleep Medicine assessed the accuracy of a test called the Berlin questionnaire.

 The Berlin questionnaire is a predictive test for obstructive sleep apnea (OSA).
-It is a relatively simple test and it takes into account history of snoring and witnessed apneas by bed partner as well as daytime fatigue and sleepiness and the presence of elevated blood pressure as a co-morbid condition.
+It is a relatively simple test and it takes into account history of snoring and witnessed apneas by bed partner as well as daytime fatigue and sleepiness and the presence of as a co-morbid condition.
 A total score is given based on the person’s answers, and that gives a clinician the pre-clinical probability of sleep apnea.

 The importance of this study is that it was done in the general population, not in the primary care setting when the doctor (already) has a suspicion that leads him to administer the test.
 This approach to the study was intentional because sleep apnea remains (highly) undiagnosed in the general population.
 The positive predictive value (the likelihood of being accurate when it is positive) of the questionnaire and the negative predictive value (the likelihood of being accurate when it is negative) were measured and compared with the results of a home sleep test.